ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Ensemble SURE (ENSURE) framework

-We note that the loss functions \eqref{wpmse} and \eqref{wmse} depend on the fully sampled ground truth images $\bs \rho_i; i=1,\ldots N$.
+We note that the loss function \eqref{wpmse} depends on the fully sampled ground truth images $\bs \rho_i; i=1,\ldots N$.
 Hence, it is impossible to directly compute it in an unsupervised setting.
-We hence approximate it by its unbiased estimate, which we call ENSURE.
-We define the ENSURE loss as
+We hence use the SURE approach to evaluate it without requiring the ground truth images.
+We expand \eqref{wpmse} as